OrcusD/NetworkSniffer/README.md

 2. Change to ”build” directory and run make.
 3. Execute program with root privileges (Eg: sudo ./ NetworkSniffer).

-For a quick view, please take a look to at "Screenshot NetSniff.png"
+For a quick view, please take a look at "Screenshot NetSniff.png"